Professor Owen Lewis

 Academic Background

 I grew up in Bridgend, South Wales where I attended Brynteg School.
 I studied Biological Sciences at St. Hugh's College, Oxford and then did a PhD on the population ecology of butterflies at the University of Leeds.
-I worked as a postdoctoral researcher at Imperial College, The Natural History Museum (London) and the Smithsonian Tropical Research Institute (Panama) before returning to the Zoology Department in Oxford in 2001.
-I have been Fellow and Tutor in Biology at Brasenose since October 2007.
+I worked as a postdoctoral researcher at Imperial College, The Natural History Museum (London) and the Smithsonian Tropical Research Institute (Panama) before returning to Oxford in 2001.
+I have been Fellow and Tutor in Biology at Brasenose since October 2007 and am currently Head of the Ecology and Conservation Section in the Department of Biology.

 Research Interests

 I am a community ecologist and conservation biologist, studying the processes that maintain, structure and threaten biodiversity, particularly in highly diverse tropical rainforest ecosystems.
 I have a particular fondness for insects.
-Further information is available on the Department of Zoology web site: www.zoo.ox.ac.uk/people/professor-owen-lewis, from my research group pages at https://communityecology.zoo.ox.ac.uk/ or you can follow me on Twitter (@OwenTLewis).
+Further information is available on the Department of Biology web site: https://www.biology.ox.ac.uk/people/professor-owen-lewis, from my research group pages at https://communityecology.zoo.ox.ac.uk/ or you can follow me on Twitter (@OwenTLewis).

 Teaching